Complete business analysis step by step process to select a company for investing. Example of Fine Organics – a company from the chemical sector

 - Operating Profit Margin or OPM in at least double-digit.

-- Consistent EPS Growth for 3,5 and 10 years.
+- Consistent EPS Growth for 3,5, and 10 years.

 - What is the Cash Flow to Net Profit Ratio?

 Initially, I was pretty rigid on the financial ratios.
 I learned it by missing the investment opportunity of Avenue Supermart or DMart.
-It has a low OPM of under 10%, which made me pass the investment opportunity back then.
+It has a low OPM of under 10%, which made me pass on the investment opportunity back then.

 However, I never take debt lightly.